tale-lang/tale/README.md

 To solve this problem Tale introduces a few rules about indentation.
 Let's check them first.

-**Rule 1:** If line is indented, it's automatically attached to previous one with lower indentation level and they both wrapped in brackets.
+**Rule 1:** If a line is indented, it's automatically attached to previous one with lower indentation level and they both wrapped in brackets.
 ``` tale
 ...
   ...